In the future, who will you say drove your organisation’s digital transformation efforts?

 - Are you still relying solely on humans and opinions to build your strategies?

 - Can you confidently draw insights from customer interactions across channels?

 - Is expenditure at a sustainable level?
 If not, how are you working to reduce this?

 Retailers estimated by Forbes to be most affected by the global pandemic include discount retailers, off-price stores and independent specialty retailers.
 We also find that a number of businesses we work with are failing to measure churn rate or the percentage of customers that have stopped using their products or service, a metric that is especially important in the current time.

 Amazon is perhaps the best-known example of a successful customer-centric, digital transformation strategy in a modern context.
-From its origins in 1994 as a small mail-order bookstore to the multi-billion retail corporation, the secret to its underlying success has been through the implementation of disruptive technologies (such as machine automated order fulfilment and drone delivery), underwritten by insights gained from customer intelligence.
+From its origins in 1994 as a small mail-order bookstore to a multi-billion retail corporation, the secret to its underlying success has been through the implementation of disruptive technologies (such as machine automated order fulfillment and drone delivery), powered by insights gained from customer intelligence.

 The solution lies in technology

 If customer acquisition is the goal, the campaign must be able to optimise audience targeting in real-time.
-Only less than 3% of e-commerce website visits on average, convert into a purchase hence your best bet is working on small wins in acquisition and remarketing.
-This is where robot process automation (RPA) provides an added advantage to traditional agency functions; executing data-driven optimisations around the clock including keyword bid adjustments and split-testing hundreds of dynamic landing pages in seconds.
+Less than 3% of e-commerce website visits on average convert into a purchase, hence your best bet is working on small wins in acquisition and remarketing.
+This is where robot process automation (RPA) provides an added advantage to traditional agency functions; executing data-driven optimisation around the clock, including keyword bid adjustments and split-testing hundreds of dynamic landing pages in seconds.

 Aside from the value provided by customer intelligence, your digital tools should also be measuring metrics and KPIs specific to your businesses.
 Most organisations using single data sources from existing tracking can often be lacking in scalability, particularly when dealing with medium to large sets of information.
 Read about utilising additional sources of information here.